kyma-project/kyma/docs/asset-store/docs/08-01-gateway-mode-set-up.md

 ## Steps

-You can set Minio to the GCS Gateway mode during Kyma installation, or switch to the GCS Gateway mode after Kyma installation.
-In both cases you need to create a Google service account that has a private key and the **Storage Admin** role permissions, apply a ConfigMap with an override onto a cluster or Minikube, and trigger Kyma installation.
+You can set Minio to the GCS Gateway mode both during and after Kyma installation.
+In both cases you need to create and configure a Google service account, apply a ConfigMap with an override onto a cluster or Minikube, and trigger the Kyma installation process.

+>**CAUTION:** Buckets created in Minio without using Bucket CR are neither recreated nor migrated while switching to the Minio Gateway mode.

+### Google service accounts

+Create a Google service account that has a private key and the **Storage Admin** role permissions.
 Follow these steps:

 1. Run the `export {VARIABLE}={value}` command to set up the following environment variables, where: